ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_wmean (const double w[], size_t wstride, const double data[], size_t stride, size_t n)

-   This function returns the weighted mean of the dataset *data* with stride :data:`stride` and length *n*, using the set of weights :data:`w` with stride :data:`wstride` and length *n*.
+   This function returns the weighted mean of the dataset :data:`data` with stride :data:`stride` and length :data:`n`, using the set of weights :data:`w` with stride :data:`wstride` and length :data:`n`.
 The weighted mean is defined as,

    .. only:: not texinfo